engineerthenet/ArduinoVESC/README.md

 # ArduinoVESC

-This library enables UART communication between a VESC and an Arduino.
+This library enables UART communication between a VESC and an Arduino Mega.
 It uses hardware serial and is designed for use with an Arduino Mega.
 It has been tested with the latest VESC firmware version.

 **Credit**